Quansight/.github/CODE_OF_CONDUCT.md

 Quansight Labs Co-Directors.

-In the event of an egregious incident, please report the matter formally—as described below—in a timely manner to the entire COC committee (`coc@quansight.com`), to any individual member of the COC committee, or to one of the Quansight Labs Co-Directors (listed above).
+In the event of an egregious incident, please report the matter formally—as described below—in a timely manner to the entire COC committee (`coc@quansight.com`) or to one of the Quansight Labs Co-Directors (as listed above).

 **All reports will be kept confidential.**